A Physical Theory of Backpropagation: Exact Gradients from the Least-Action Principle: From Layers to Global Flow

-These dynamics consist of three distinct physical forces:\\ \textbf{The Network Relaxation:} (first term in both equations) is identical for both states, driving $\bm{x}$ and $\bm{z}$ toward the forward pass configuration. \\ \textbf{The Backward Signal:} uses the stress $\bm{x}-\bm{z}$ to pull the states apart or push them together, mediated by the transpose of the linearized network dynamics to propagate error information.\\ \textbf{The Cost:} acts as an external force applied only to the output block of the network.
+These dynamics consist of three distinct physical forces. \textbf{Network Relaxation} (first term in both equations) is identical for both states, driving $\bm{x}$ and $\bm{z}$ toward the forward pass configuration. \textbf{Backward Signal} uses the stress $\bm{x-z}$, to propagate error information. \textbf{Cost} acts as an external force applied only to the output block.

-Crucially, this formalism requires identical initial conditions for both x and z.
+Crucially, this formalism requires identical initial conditions for both x and z (also called "the physical limit", see \cite{galley2013classical}).
 In this scenario, absent the cost term, both states collapse to the same dynamics, corresponding to the forward pass dynamics previously defined in section \ref{subsec: forward_vf}.
 Thus the cost is perturbing the system in order to encode the gradients in the stress term $(\bm{x}-\bm{z})$ (see Appendix \ref{app:symmetry_breaking}).

+The Euler discretization of the flow~\eqref{eq:xz_saddle_dynamics} yields a joint update in which both states evolve on the same lattice at every step providing, as we will prove later, exact gradients with only local computations in both space and time; we refer to this scheme as Dyadic Backpropagation (Algorithm~\ref{alg:xz_schematic}, deferred to Appendix~\ref{app:dbp_alg}).
+A simplified dynamical scheme (Appendix~\ref{app:split_dynamics}), tested with identical accuracy, is also provided to facilitate hardware implementation.